Gummy candy

 Gummies, fruitgums, gummi candies, gummy candies, or jelly sweets are a broad category of gelatin- or gum-based chewable sweets.
 Popular types include gummy bears, Sour Patch Kids, Jelly Babies and gummy worms.
-Various brands such as Bassett's, Haribo, Albanese, Betty Crocker, Hersheys, Disney and Kellogg's manufacture various forms of gummy snacks, often targeted at young children.
+Various brands such as Bassett's and Haribo manufacture gummy sweets, often targeted at young children.
 The name gummi originated in Germany, with the terms jelly sweets and gums more common in the United Kingdom.

 History

-Gummies have a long history as a popular confectionery.
+Gummies have a long history as a popular confectionery, appearing as early as the 19th century.

+Peter Cooper was the first to create an edible gelatin.
+Cooper purchased a glue factory in 1822, of which one of its productions was taking animal-based by-products and turning them into gelatin.
+He patented the invention on 20 June 1845.
+The patent was later sold to Pearl Wait—a cough syrup manufacturer—via Mr, Cooper's estate.
+Later, Mr. Wait's wife May renamed the product to the catchy name Jell-O.

 The first gelatin based shaped candy was the Unclaimed Babies, sold by Fryers of Lancashire in 1864.

 In the 1920s, Hans Riegel Sr. of Germany started his own candy company and eventually popularized the fruit flavored gummy candy with gelatin as the main ingredient.
 By the start of World War II, the company started by Riegel employed over 400 people and produced multiple tons of candy each day.
 The company was named Haribo, and it became a main producer of gummy bears.

 Ingredients

 Gummy candies are made mostly of corn syrup, sucrose, gelatin, starch and water.
 In addition, minor amounts of coloring and flavoring agents are used.
 Food acids such as citric acid and malic acid are also added in order to give a sharp flavor to gummies.
-It is often that other gelling agents are used in place of gelatin to make gummy candies suitable for vegans or vegetarians, such as starch and pectin.
+It is often that other gelling agents are used in place of gelatin to make gummy candies suitable for vegans or vegetarians, such as agar agar, starch and pectin.